marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    })
    ```

+   > 📝 **Tip** - Be aware that the sub-orchestrations must be defined in the same function app as the parent orchestration

 6. We also add a short log message telling us how many sub-orchestrations will be started.
 The Orchestrator Function finally looks like this:

    ```typescript